How to Become a Location-Independent Entrepreneur

 8. Build a Stock Photography Business

-Stock photography is a business that has become popular during these past years.
+Stock photography is a business that has become popular in the past years.
 All types of websites use visuals to attract users.
-From news companies to finance businesses, photography is a core strategy of their websites.
+From news companies to finance businesses, photography is a core strategy for their websites.
 And because of this, stock photography has become a profitable business.

 Average annual income: $36, 991 (ZipRecruiter)